 The Grand Duke of Moscow was much more severe when it came to snuff.
 He disliked it so much he instituted punishments for anyone bringing tobacco into his dominion with the first offense being personal chastisement and the second offense death.
 Additionally, when the Grand Duke discovered a Muscovite snuffing, he had his nostrils halved.

+Despite critics and punishments, people continued to use snuff.
+In fact, its use increased so rapidly that by the time of George II, the types were infinite, and, according to one source, “new ones are daily invented so that it would be difficult, not to say impossible, to give a detail of them.”
+Snuff is a pulverized form of tobacco and created from either the tobacco leaves alone, the leaves and stalk, or just from the stalk.
+It also required more care to produce than tobacco.
+For instance, Scott and Irish snuff was achieved using a “liquoring,” process that added water.
 Although the types of snuff were endless, snuff could be broken into three grades: granulated, impalpable powder, and coarse or bran that was achieved by sifting the impalpable powder.
 There were also several kinds: High dried (dried to acquire a slight flavor of scorching) and rappee (chiefly from the leaves and in two kinds, brown or black, with the black produced by wetting).
-Snuff could also be scented, which was claimed to help impart the flavor.
+It could also be scented, which was claimed to help impart the flavor.

-The names for snuff were acquired in different ways.
+The names for it were acquired in different ways.
 Sometimes the name came from places where it was manufactured.
 Other times the name was linked to the shop owners who sold it, or to “men of rank and fortune, persons known as great consumers of snuff, [such as] poets, painters, and warriors.”

 “[It was loved by] a few dowagers, inhabiting apartments in Hampton Court Palace, who fondly cherish their recollections of the good old times, tap their gold and silver receptacles, with courtly solemnity; and, as they lift the subtle powder to their ‘right honourable noses,’ think of the days when they were Maids of Honour.”